tinko26/ao/docs/modules/buffer4ptr.md

 ---
 author: "Stefan Wagner"
-date: 2022-08-14
+date: 2022-08-04
 description: "The ao_buffer4ptr.h module of the ao real-time operating system."
-draft: true
+draft: false
 permalink: /modules/buffer4ptr/
 title: "ao_buffer4ptr.h"
 ---

 # ao_buffer4ptr.h

-This module defines pointer [buffers](https://en.wikipedia.org/wiki/Data_buffer).
-In contrast to ordinary [buffers](buffer.md), they do not temporarily store a stream of bytes of arbitrary length, but pointers.
+This module defines pointer buffers.
+In contrast to ordinary [buffers](../buffers.md), they do not temporarily store a stream of bytes of arbitrary length, but pointers.

 ## Configuration